1933 Pittsburgh Panthers football team: Navy

-at Minnesota
+At Minnesota

 On October 21, the Panther squad played the Bernie Bierman-led Minnesota Gophers.
 After coaching the previous five years at Tulane, Bierman was in his second year at his alma mater.
 While at Tulane he led the Green Wave to three Southern Conference Championships, and his undefeated 1931 (10–0) team went to the 1932 Rose Bowl where they fell victim to USC (21–12).
-Bierman played halfback for the Gophers from 1913-1915, when the team compiled a 17–3–1 record.
+Bierman played halfback for the Gophers from 1913 to 1915, when the team compiled a 17–3–1 record.
 His present Gophers had a 1–0–2 record.
 They beat South Dakota State (19–6) and tied Big Ten opponents Indiana (6–6) and Purdue (7–7).
-The Gophers roster had three players mentioned on various All-American teams - end Frank Larson, halfback Francis “Pug” Lund and center Ray Oen.
+The Gophers roster had three players mentioned on various All-American teams - end Frank Larson, halfback Francis "Pug" Lund and center Ray Oen.

 On the two-day trip west, the Panthers enjoyed a stopover in Chicago with both a workout at Stagg Field and a tour of the Chicago World's Fair.
 The Panther entourage arrived in Minneapolis on Friday morning.
 Coach Sutherland changed the starting lineup.
 Isadore Weinstock was injured and replaced by Henry Weisenbaugh.
 Miller Munjas started at quarterback and Robert Hoel started at left tackle.
 Sutherland spoke with The Minneapolis Tribune: "We are here to make every effort to win but whether we succeed is something that I can't guarantee, you know....
 I look for a tough game and whichever team wins will do so by a low score."

 George A. Barton of The Minneapolis Tribune reported: "Playing with a fury that would not be denied, the Gophers blasted their way into national football prominence by defeating a really great Pittsburgh team, 7 to 3, before 26,000 frenzied rooters at Memorial Stadium Saturday afternoon."